Cost of living · Durham, North Carolina · 2026

 How much does housing cost in Durham?

 A 2-bedroom apartment in Durham costs approximately $1,711 per month based on HUD Fair Market Rent data.
-Housing makes up about 21% of the total monthly budget.
+At about 43% of the monthly needs budget, housing is the largest cost category here.

 Is Durham more expensive than the national average?